Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 166.  ### Question166
-Bugs discovered in Sprint should be
+Bugs discovered in Sprint should be:

-- [x] Fixed immediately
+- [x] Fixed immediately.
-- [ ] Ignored if not created by me
+- [ ] Ignored if not created by me.
-- [ ] Send to the Junior Developer to fix
+- [ ] Send to the Junior Developer to fix.
-- [ ] Added to the bug tracking repository and left for a later Sprint
+- [ ] Added to the bug tracking repository and left for a later Sprint.

 _[⬆ Back to Top](#table-of-contents)_